Traditional Chatbot vs LLM: The Differences That Actually Matter

-How a chatbot with intent classification works, how one based on LLM works, and when to choose each approach with concrete examples.
+How a chatbot with intent classification works, how one based on an LLM works, and when to choose each approach with concrete examples.

 To follow this post, you need basic Python knowledge.
 The code examples are short and commented, but it helps to recognize the syntax.

-INTENTS = {
+responses = {

-"response": "Your current balance is €340."
+"check_balance": "Your current balance is €340.",

-"response": "Call 900 123 456 to block your card."
+"block_card": "Call 900 123 456 to block your card."

 }

-return data["response"]
+return responses[intent]

 Beyond recognizing topics, the chatbot also extracts specific data from the message.
 If you say “block my Visa card”, the topic is “block card” and the specific data is “Visa”.
 The system then knows which of your cards you want to block.

-“What are your store hours?” →
+• “What are the store hours?” → intent hours, fixed response.

-“I want to place an order” →
+• “I want to place an order” → intent new_order, opens the purchase flow.

 An LLM (Large Language Model) is an artificial intelligence that has read millions of texts.
-It doesn’t search for responses in a predefined list; instead, it understands the meaning of what you write and generates a new response.
+It doesn’t look for responses in a predefined list; instead, it understands the meaning of what you write and generates a new response.

 import anthropic